KarthikGummadidala/AB-testing-extension-with-the-integration-of-Shopify-APIs/Cursor AB Extension/README.md

-# A/B Testing Extension – Visually + Shopify
+# A/B Testing Extension – Shopify

-Chrome extension that combines **Visually**-style A/B testing with **Shopify** store integration.
+Chrome extension that combines **Shopify** store integration.
 Manage experiments, connect your store via Shopify APIs, run a client-side A/B engine, and optionally detect Visually experiences on storefronts.

 ## Features